m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 (Writers of third-party library *types* have to pay attention to variance, but that's the right tradeoff - it's much more common to pass your own types to a third-party method than to pass a third-party type to your own method).

 The other case where Java's type system starts to creak at the seams is when passing callbacks, or with more complex interleaving of control flow between library and application.
-A Java library can accept a
+A Java library can accept a callback in the form

 ##You're putting parts of your code in config files, or embedded languages, or annotations